Tutorial

 release = "RELEASE-2024",

-check.size = F)
+check.size = F,

 3. Exploring the data

-function to get a sense of what the data look like.
-There are a lot of columns corresponding to a range of different lipids that might be detected in the phospholipid fatty acid (PLFA) analysis, but we're primarily interested in total microbial biomass as indicated by total lipid concentration (totalLipidConcentration
+First let's take a look at the microbial data that we downloaded, which is a list of seven tables but we're just going to use two of them: sme_scaledMicrobialBiomass and variables_10104.
+We can use the head() function to get a sense of what the data look like.
+There are a lot of columns corresponding to a range of different lipids that might be detected in the phospholipid fatty acid (PLFA) analysis, but we're primarily interested in total microbial biomass as indicated by total lipid concentration (totalLipidConcentration).
+We can also see that at least some of the extractions might not have worked correctly as indicated by the analysisResultsQF column, so we'll want to filter those out later.

 # View the first few rows of the microbial biomass table